ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 avalanche subnet deploy testsubnet
 ```

-Note: if the ledger is blocked, or the Avalanche Ledger App is not running, the command is going to
+Note: if the ledger is blocked, or the Avalanche Ledger App isn't running, the command is going to
 end with error.

 This is going to start a new prompt series.